 - Browsers

-Examples of Class II critical products include:
+Examples of Class II important products include:

 - Operating systems